Bengal polls: 4 killed as central forces open fire after coming under attack | Law-Order

-Four persons were killed as CISF personnel allegedly opened fire after coming under attack from locals, who ''attempted to snatch their rifles'', in West Bengal's Cooch Behar district on Saturday, police said.
+Four persons were killed as central forces allegedly opened fire after coming under attack from locals, who ''attempted to snatch their rifles'', in West Bengal's Cooch Behar district on Saturday, police said.

-The incident took place in Sitalkuchi area when voting was underway, a senior police officer said.
+The incident took place in Sitalkuchi area when voting was underway, a senior district police officer said.

 ''As per preliminary reports, four persons were killed as CISF personnel opened fire after coming under attack in a village.